MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-tab-pages/content-page.md

 ---
 # Create a Content Page for Your Tab

 A custom tab allows you to enrich user experience by presenting your hosted web content within the Teams platform.
-See [Create a Content Page for Your Custom Tab](foo.md).
 A tab allows you to share your content in an easily accessible format.
 Whether you present your tab within the personal or channel/group scope, it is essentially an HTML page—the difference is how your tab content URL is determined.
 See [What are custom tabs?](foo.md).

 ## Tab content and style guidelines